nystrom/rivo/docs/design.md

 A `for` expression can iterate through a stream.
 Any unknowns in the formula are bound in the body of the `for` .
-`for (xs contains x && x > 0) do print x end` Variables bound in a formula in an `if` condition are in scope in the true branch, but not the false branch.
+`for (xs contains x && x > 0) do print x end`

-    if a(i) == v do   # assuming i is an unknown print i         # print the index where the array element is v else
-      # i is not in scope
-    end

-Variables bound in a formula in a loop condition are in scope in the body of the loop.

-    foreach xs contains (let x):
-      print x

-Formulas may be used as normal expressions also.
-In this case, if there is a satisfying assignment, the formula evaluates to `True`.
-If not, the formula evaluates to `False`.
-If true, the unknown variables will be bound and can be used in subsequent expressions.
-If false, the unknown variables are not bound.
-Variables bound in the formula are in scope for the remainder of the enclosing expression (out to where? the block? how to specify scope for something like `if`?)

     if (exists? [x where xs contains (let x)]) then print x